 Ultimately, your decision regarding AirPods Pro versus Beats Studio Buds will come down to personal preference.
 Either way, you’ll want an extended warranty to protect your earbuds

 .
-You can one from the retailer, but you’ll save up to seventy percent if you seek extended warranty coverage from Upsie.
+You can one from the retailer, but you’ll save up to 70% if you seek extended warranty coverage from Upsie.

 Upsie provides very reasonable rates and flexible options for getting your earbuds fixed, should the need arise.
 They offer accidental damage protection for drops, spills and more.
 As you do your research, don’t forget to consider the exorbitant cost of replacing your earbuds if you lack an extended warranty – especially one from Upsie.